 - Hyperlocal delivery

 - Third-party supply chain businesses

 - Dark stores

 All these are aided of course by cloud-based platforms, mobile apps, and e-commerce websites.
-Because the third-party supply chain companies started to take orders digitally.
-Hence, they became a more reliable choice to aid retailers to continue doing business from home or during curfew hours.
+Because the third-party supply chain companies started to take orders digitally, they became a more reliable choice to aid retailers to continue doing business from home or during curfew hours.

 Shops can now focus on selling during their actual business hours.
-This convenience made sure that third-party supply chain companies grew by 2-3 times ever since COVID-19 lockdown.
-Not just essential services or FMCG goods, but even consumer durable and apparel retailers are using their services to serve their customers.
+This convenience made sure that third-party supply chain companies grew by 2-3 times since the COVID-19 lockdown.
+Not just essential services or FMCG goods, but consumer durable and apparel retailers are using their services to serve their customers.

 The logistics businesses converted